 If you’re wondering where to find your Notifications Tab it is in your hub for notifications about you, your content, and your connections.

-Here you’ll be able to receive notifications about updates for people in your network, the activity of your shares or posts, as well as career opportunities.
+Here you’ll be able to receive notifications about updates for people in your network.
+As well as the activity of your shares or posts, as well as career opportunities.

 You can then manage these notifications and updates directly from your Notifications tab to help you determine the types of notifications you would like to receive.